 The primary purpose of participation in forensics is to gain skills in public speaking and argumentation.
 Forensics participation is one of the primary extra-curricular activities employers look for on resumes since it means an applicant possesses self-confidence, communication skills, organizational and time management skills.
 Many famous political, religious, and cultural leaders have forensics competition in their background.

 The OSU Forensics Team is a Student Leadership & Involvement organization.
 As a Student Organization Resources for Community Engagement (SORCE--"Engaging Beyond the Classroom") club, the team pays for registration fees, transportation, housing, and the majority of meals while at competitions.
 This ensures that the team is open to all regardless of financial background.
 Consequently, anyone who wants to improve all-important communication skills can do so through participation on OSU's team

 We are a member of the International Forensics Association (IFA), American Forensics Association (AFA), Pi Kappa Delta (PKD), International Public Debate Association (IPDA), Northwest Intercollegiate Debate League (NIDL), and the Northwest Forensics Conference (NFC).
-Regionally, we compete at ten to twelve tournaments per season (primarily in the Fall and Winter terms) in Oregon, Washington, and Idaho.
+Regionally, we compete at eight to ten tournaments per season (primarily in the Fall and Winter terms) in Oregon, Washington, and Idaho.
 In recent years we have traveled to national tournaments in Louisiana, Texas, and Minnesota, as well as competing internationally in Budapest, Hungary, Antwerp, Belgium, and Paris, France.
-Every year we also host the Earl Wells Memorial Speakeasy, an individual events and international public debate tournament, which draws schools from the Pacific Northwest and from as far away as Texas.
-Most importantly, forensics is a way to have fun and make great friends in an education setting.
+Most years we also host the Earl Wells Memorial Speakeasy, an individual events and international public debate tournament, which draws schools from the Pacific Northwest and from as far away as Texas.
+Most importantly, forensics is a way to have fun and make great friends in an educational setting.